braunie999/NibbleNest/README.md

 ## Project Overview

 The Restaurant Booking System is a full-stack web application built using Django (MVC framework).
-It allows users to register, log in, browse the menu, book tables, and manage their reservations.
+It allows users to sign up, log in, browse the menu, book tables, and manage their reservations.
 Administrators can manage tables, bookings, and menu items via a secure admin panel.
 The application is designed to be responsive, accessible, and user-friendly, following modern UX and accessibility standards.

 ---